Ricardicus/recurrent-neural-net/README.md

 We are all interested in the process of learning and intelligence.
 In the process of designing systems that adapt and learns patterns we explore on a basic, fundamental, level theories about how our brain works.
+A recurrent neural network is a system that contains feedback loops and can store information from the past.
+This is necessary in order to model long-term dependencies such as can be found in natural language processing.
+A popular type of recurrent neural network is called LSTM and stands for Long Short-Term Memory and was was proposed in 1997 by Sepp Hochreiter and Jürgen Schmidhuber and improved in 2000 by Felix Gers and others.

-This program will learn to produce text similar to the one that it has been training on using a recurrent neural network.
-Inspired by Andrej Karpathys <i>char-rnn</i>: https://github.com/karpathy/char-rnn but instead implemented in C to be used in more constrained environments.
+This program will learn to produce text similar to the one that it has been training on using a LSTM network implemented in C. The repo is inspired by Andrej Karpathys <i>char-rnn</i>: https://github.com/karpathy/char-rnn but instead implemented in C to be used in more constrained environments.

 # How do I use it?